• Skip to primary navigation

 • 🥡 Storing & Reheating

 Super Simple!
-There’s only 3 steps, but it's all about timing.
+There are only 3 steps, but it's all about timing.

 Add to anything!
 Sauteed onions can be added to tons of different dishes for flavor.

-Basic Cooking Skill!
-Nothing makes you feel like your channeling some Master Chef skills like mastering basics like knife-work for slicing these onions, and the actual saute!
+Basic Cooking Skills!
+Nothing makes you feel like you're channeling some Master Chef skills like mastering basics like knife work for slicing these onions, and the actual saute!

 A little salt and pepper is all the seasoning you need.
 Let the flavor of the onions shine!

-• 1 large Yellow Onion - You can also use a yellow sweet or white onion.
+• Yellow Onion - 1 large yellow onion.
+You can also use a yellow sweet or white onion.

-• 2 tablespoons Extra Virgin Olive Oil - Cooking in olive oil will keep the onions from cooking too quickly or burning, because it has a higher smoke point than butter.
+• Extra Virgin Olive Oil - 2 tablespoons of extra virgin olive oil (EVOO).
+Cooking in olive oil will keep the onions from cooking too quickly or burning because it has a higher smoke point than butter.

 You are just 3 easy steps away from perfectly sauteed onions.
 All you need is a knife for cutting onions, a pan, and a spatula!